 No products in the cart.

-Top 4 Ways to Soundproof a Door
+Top 4 Ways We Suggest to Soundproof a Door

 Previous suggestions for making your doors quieter include putting rubber bands around the door knobs both inside and outside.
 This approach, although a simple fix, is not effective and neither is the quality of the rubber bands as they tend to snap early and often.